 Test operations can use Pure Storage snapshots on production arrays with no impact to performance.
 If array separation is preferred, Catalogic can drive array-to-array replication and bring up test environments on the secondary system.

 Because all ECX functions are accessible via a documented REST API interface, developers can integrate ECX infrastructure automation with popular DevOps tools such as Puppet, Chef, Jenkins, etc. Pre-defined integration scripts and plug-ins make it easy for developers to spin up full stack infrastructure via a few simple lines of code.
-In this way, DevOps teams using Pure Storage have the same agility as those running in the cloud, but are able to use vital system-of-record data in their development processes.
-ECX also provides necessary data masking functionality for Oracle and MS SQL Server databases to provide information security.
+In this way, DevOps teams using Pure Storage have the same agility as those running in the cloud but are able to use vital system-of-record data in their development processes.